Mattlister/designandconquer/README.md

 # As a user aged between 16 and upwards, I want:

 1. The objectives to be met when using the site so there's no confusion and it's easy to navigate around the page.

 2. As it's a single page application, I wanted the modals to hold more information and allow me to move around and find new content without leaving the page.
 I was able to showcase more using this technique through visual images and video.

 3. As for the vidoes I used for the website, they again displayed so much in a single piece of visual content more than words could.
 Somebody stepping off the plane into the blue.
 A boat ride out to the sea to be within 2 metres of a Great White Shark.
 The unbelievable surf of Banzai's coast.
    It engaged me, gave me the thrill to get on the plane and try that adventure for myself and in turn the audience.
 I could visualise and imagine the destination.

 4. Visual images before the box flipped shows you instantly what the adventure is going to be.
+5.
-5. Visually stunning videos are used as mentioned before to really showcase the adventure.
+5. Stunning videos with inspriing music are used as mentioned before to really showcase the adventure.
+6.
 6. 'The Location' is pinpointed to the heading of the holiday.
 Seperate markers on the map shows locations where you choose your adventure.

 # For the user

 1. I want them to find the site enjoyable and engaging.

 2. I want it to hold enough information without being too confusing to use.
+3.
 3. The idea behind the site is, they find the destination by watching the videos and then contacting us.
 I travelled to New York this year and
    I went to Virgin (other holiday booking companies are available) to book it.
 I found going to see them was such a constructive experience.
 They located the hotel, the best places to visit, the sites to see and helped make the entire experience easier before I'd left the travel agents.
 The